miliariadnane/blog/content/posts/2022/spring-boot-with-jib/dockerizing-spring-boot-app-with-jib.md

 ![mvn command to push image to docker registry](./mvn-cmd-2.png)

-> **Note:** To run without using jib commands, select your profile from the maven section and run mvn clean install.
+> **Note:** To run without using jib commands, select your profile from the maven section and run "mvn clean install".

 ![mvn profiles](./mvn-profiles.png)